 Children’s hospitals in Austria

 In essence, secondary care for pediatrics is usually provided by children’s hospitals in Austria.
 The density of children’s hospitals varies throughout the country’s nine provinces.
 Vienna, Lower and Upper Austria, and Vorarlberg, for instance, have a relatively high density of children’s hospitals.
 Conversely, the comparatively large area of Styria only has two children’s hospitals.
-If the unexpected happens, refer to our handy Guide to emergency numbers and services in Austria.
+If the unexpected happens, refer to our handy guide to emergency numbers in Austria.